PGPHarvard/FAQ/README.md

 ### Does Micrsoft Healthvault update automatically?
 Unfortunately, Healthvault does not automatically update in our system.
 You can find instructions for updating your Healthvault data here: https://my.pgp-hms.org/phrccr

+### How can I upload other Health Records?
+If you're able to export PDF, then maybe you can upload that to your profile.
+You can upload the data here https://my.pgp-hms.org/user_files/new

+The data would then be linked to your profile, and if anyone wants to do a deep dive into your health data, it will be there.
+In the future, there may be the capability of analyzing data with optical character recognition.

 23andme etc upload questions
 enrollment problems